shabbychef/yamesher/README.md

 This software isn't terribly robust yet.
 In particular, it was designed to convert xfig files of input into eps files of meshed output which could go into a paper.
-See the RUNNING notes for more limitations.
+See the Running notes for more limitations.

 send feedback to:  Steven E. Pav <shabbychef@gmail.com>